Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

 ![image](https://github.com/Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/blob/9a8c52c001c0edcd9c8b4e2040061d26a021eca7/Vision%20%26%20Mission.png)

-Data is a vital business asset.
+Data is a key business asset.
 However, few organisations have the governance frameworks required to manage data consistently throughout its lifecycle or to transform it into long-term business and societal value, despite many recognising its value.

 Effective data governance provides clarity around who is accountable for data, decision-making, and data use.
 Through defined policies, standards, and controls, governance aligns people, processes, and technology to maximise the value of data while ensuring its responsible, lawful, and value-driven use.

 ### Vision

-To establish a transparent, secure, and accurate smart metering data ecosystem that protects individuals' rights.
+Build a smart metering data system that is transparent, secure, accurate, and that protects people’s rights.

 ### Mission

-To design and implement a practical smart metering data governance framework that defines policies, standards, roles, responsibilities, and processes across the data lifecycle.
-The framework will prioritise data quality, privacy, security, storage, and proportionality by design, enabling responsible data use at a national scale.
+Create and implement a practical smart metering data governance framework that defines policies, standards, roles, responsibilities, and processes across the entire data lifecycle.
+This framework will focus on data quality, privacy, security, storage, and proportionality from the start, allowing responsible data use across the country.

 ## Governance Principles